markab4/Grocery-List-Manager/Docs/TestPlan.md

 # Test Plan

-**Author**: Shakirkhan Kalavant and Wangqiong Huang
+**Author**: Shakirkhan Kalavant and Wangqiong Huang, Assisted by Mark Abramov

 ## 1 Testing Strategy

 ### 1.1 Overall strategy

-- The unit testing will be performed by developers on every individual function of the application, in order to check if each unit is performed how the application is designed.
-The developer check for internal security holes and broken structured paths in the coding process.
-The developer will also check for the expected output.
+- The unit testing will be first performed by developers on every individual function of the application, in order to check if each unit is performed the way the application is designed.
+The developer checks for internal security holes and broken structured paths in the coding process.
+In addition, the developer will also check for the expected output.
 The developer will test each statement, object, and functions on an individual basis.
-The QA will be testing if queries from the database are correctly implemented
+The QA will be be performing all the tests the developer does, plus their own set of tests, such as if queries from the database are correctly implemented.

-- Integration testing will be performed to test that a system of multiple modules worked as expected
+- Integration testing will be performed to test that a system of multiple modules worked as expected.

-- System testing will be used on the completed program, using an android phone, and check if the functions in the program match the users' requirements.
-The QA application as a whole.
-Verifying thorough testing of every input in the application to check for the desired outputs.
+- System testing will be used on the completed program, using an Android device, and check whether the functions in the program match the users' requirements.
+The QA also tests the application as a whole, verifying thorough testing of every input in the application to check for the desired outputs.

-- Regression testing will also be performed by developers, to make sure that the new code has no downside effect on the program.
+- Regression testing will also be performed as needed by developers, to make sure that the new code has no downside effect on the program.

 ### 1.2 Test Selection